 - Schooling behaviour of fish

-Learning OutcomesUpon completion of the course, students will have developed knowledge and skills related to the practice of research.
-These will include:1.
-Literature skills to identify the current state of knowledge about a specific research question in behavioural ecology
+- Use literature searches to identify the current state of knowledge about a specific research question in animal behavioural ecology

-4. Ability to collaborate as a group to reach research goals
+- Collaborate as a group to accomplish research goals

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.